 Values, Ethos and Vision

 Hull Trinity House Academy has an excellent reputation for educational standards within the Yorkshire and Humber region and beyond.
-Our students, staff and all other stakeholders are committed to our mission statement which is ‘Striving together to achieve excellence in everything that we do’ and this permeates into every aspect of school life.
+Our students, staff and all other stakeholders are committed to Delta’s mission statement, ‘Changing Lives’ and this permeates into every aspect of school life.
 We expect our students to conduct themselves in exemplary fashion, stretching and challenging themselves daily and thereby increasing the likelihood of strong educational outcomes and successful futures thereafter.
 We are committed to ensuring that all students, regardless of their starting points or any barriers to learning, can thrive and flourish.
 We are therefore committed to creating a ‘Can Do Culture’, ensuring that no student is left behind and any special educational need, disability or disadvantage is understood by our staff and effectively supported to create the necessary circumstances to enable good progress and opportunities for all.

 The Academy has a rich and varied extra-curricular programme outside of timetabled school hours, with enrichment activities, sporting clubs as well as Youth Parliament and debating opportunities being open to students.
-The Student Leadership Team has an active and influential voice and meet regularly with senior leaders and the Principal.
-Praise, reward and recognition are very much part of the Academy’s ethos and ‘student of the week’ commendations, certificates and attendance awards are presented during parade on a weekly basis and also in awards assemblies each term.
-One of our unique differences from other schools in the region is our maritime and nautical history.
+The Student Leadership Team has an active and influential voice and meet with senior leaders and the Principal.
+Praise, reward and recognition are very much part of the Academy’s ethos and ‘Proud Thursday’ celebrations and ‘Pride of Trinity’ commendations, along with other certificates and attendance awards are presented during parade on a regular basis and also in awards assemblies each term.
+As mentioned, one of our unique differences from other schools in the region is our maritime and nautical history.
 Learning to sail, both safely and competently, is a fundamental aspect of school life at Hull Trinity House Academy.
 This helps to build character, encourages teamwork, collaboration and ultimately instils a sense of confidence and resilience, which are vital components to a successful and prosperous future in an increasingly competitive and demanding world.
 Visits to Welton Water Adventure Centre – to take part in sailing lessons – are very much part of our curriculum and are hugely popular with our students.
 The training is provided by highly skilled and very experienced operatives who expertly know how to build confidence and develop skills based on individual students’ needs.
 Health and safety and respect for open water is obviously central to both the theoretical and practical aspects of the courses run and in students gaining a good understanding of how to enjoy the pleasure of sailing whilst remaining safe.

 In closing, our values, ethos and vision are at the heart of our Academy motto, ‘Spes Super Sydera’ (Hope Beyond the Stars) which continues to be as profound and inspirational now as it was when adopted all those years ago.